junjiezhujason/aegis/docs/install.md

 !!! note
     The current version of AEGIS has only been tested on Linux and MacOS environments.
-    There might be backward compatibility issues with Python3.7, so virtual environments are highly recommended.
+    There might be backward compatibility issues with Python>3.6, so virtual environments with Python==3.6 are highly recommended.

 The code is available on github, so you can directly clone the repository to your local:

     git clone https://github.com/junjiezhujason/aegis.git

+Move to the directory that you just cloned:

+    cd aegis

 Installing of dependencies only requires one line: